Batu Siharulidze

-Batu Siharulidze (born 7 May 1960 in the Republic of Georgia) is a Georgian artist naturalised in the United States, most widely known for his abstract figurative sculptures.
-He now lives in Boston, Massachusetts where he is an Associate Professor of Art at Boston University.
+Batu Siharulidze (born 7 May 1960 in Georgia), is a Georgian artist naturalised in the United States, most widely known for his abstract figurative sculptures.
+He now lives in Boston, Massachusetts, where he is an associate professor of art at Boston University.

 Biography

-Isidore "Batu" Siharulidze was born on May 7, 1960 in Kutaisi, Republic of Georgia.
+Isidore "Batu" Siharulidze was born on May 7, 1960, in Kutaisi, Republic of Georgia.
 Batu’s talent as a sculptor was recognized while he was in his early teens, and he was given entry into the Tbilisi College of Art at the age of fourteen.
 One of his early bronze sculptures, “Boy on a Horse”, is now in the Norton and Nancy Dodge Collection of Soviet Nonconformist Art at the Zimmerli Art Museum at Rutgers University.
 Batu earned a graduate degree in sculpture from the Tbilisi State Academy of Fine Art and a post-graduate degree from the All-Union Academy in Moscow.
 After earning his post-graduate degree he taught at the Tbilisi State Academy of Arts until he came to the U.S. in 1994, having been granted the status of an “Artist of Exceptional Talent”.
 Batu became a U.S. citizen in 2002.
 He has continued his career as an artist and educator, teaching sculpture and drawing in several U.S. universities, including Virginia Commonwealth University, George Mason University, and Boston University.

 Over the last decade Batu has exhibited and participated in the sculpture exhibits and symposiums in the U.S., Turkey, Italy, China, Spain, Great Britain, Austria, Netherlands, Russia, and Georgia.
 His works are held in museums, private collections, and in permanent outdoor displays in the United States, Great Britain, the Netherlands, Turkey, India, China, and Georgia.

 Batu lives with his wife and two children in Boston, Massachusetts.
 Currently he is an Associate Professor of Art, Chairman of the Sculpture Department and Head of the Graduate Sculpture Program at Boston University.
 He teaches various sculpting classes, as well as figure drawing classes.
 He is a member of the Board of Directors of Contemporary Art International, Inc.